The Rise of Poland as a Manufacturing Center

 Things get slightly more complicated if goods are purchased under DDP terms and the shipper is the importer of record.
 That leaves the Polish supplier with the uncomfortable task of finding a reliable customs broker in the US.
 In these situations – and even for all Poland-to-US freight – it can be easier to find an NVOCC that also offers customs brokerage services in both Poland and the US.
 Such logistics providers have influence on how customs clearances can be done on both sides and, as a result, can remove time and headaches from the import process.

 The right customs broker can also help manage issues related to tariff schedules.
 The Harmonized Tariff Schedule (HTS), administered by the World Customs Organization in Brussels, is supposed to be universal, but that’s not always the case.
-When a number used in Poland does not have a corresponding US tariff number, it helps to have an experienced broker that will find a number that is not only accurate, but could reduce duty charges.
+When a number used in Poland does not have a corresponding US tariff number, it helps to have an experienced broker that will find a number that is not only accurate but could reduce duty charges.

 Managing Landside Delivery